Endless Love (2015 TV series): Plot

-Kemal Soydere is the son of a middle-class family; Nihan is the daughter of wealthy socialites Önder and Vildan Sezin, and also has a twin brother Ozan whom she loves dearly. Önder's business is slowly falling apart, and unable to give up her luxurious life, her mother Vildan pushes Nihan to marry Emir Kozgoulu, who's infatuated with her.
+Kemal Soydere is the son of a middle-class family; Nihan is the beautiful daughter of wealthy socialites Önder and Vildan Sezin, and also has a twin brother Ozan whom she loves dearly. Önder's business is slowly falling apart, and unable to give up her luxurious life, her mother Vildan pushes Nihan to marry Emir Kozcuoǧlu, who's infatuated with her.
 But Nihan is appalled at the idea as she despises Emir, perceiving him as ruthless and arrogant.

-In his last year in mining engineering, Kemal meets Nihan when her helps her buy a bus ticket.
+In his last year in mining engineering, Kemal meets Nihan when he helps her buy a bus ticket.
 The pair fall hopelessly in love at first sight and Nihan completely changes Kemal's monotonous life.
 Despite the class difference between them, they manage to be together.
 That is, until Emir stages an accident that results in Ozan killing a girl.
 To prevent Ozan from going to jail, Nihan agrees to marry Emir.
-The next day, she goes to meet Kemal at the port where he proposes to her; between tears, Nihan sadly turns down his marriage proposal and ends their relationship.
-Heartbroken, Kemal leaves Istanbul and goes to Zongak to work in the mines.
+The next day, she goes to meet Kemal at the port where he proposes to her; in tears, Nihan sadly turns down his marriage proposal and ends their relationship.
+Heartbroken, Kemal leaves Istanbul and goes to Zonguldak to work in the mines.
 He isolates himself in his work and one day, following his actions to help in an accident at the mine, Kemal is promoted and assumes a position of power in the company.
-Five years later, Kemal makes the decision to return to Istanbul to face his past.
+Five years later, Kemal decides to return to Istanbul to face his past.